 1. Introduction

-Subarachnoid hemorrhage (SAH), a type of hemorrhagic stroke, involves a major complication of bleeding in the subarachnoid space due to an aneurysmal rupture [1–3].
-It is a common complication that occurs after an aneurysmal accident in SAH [4–6].
-Additionally, SAH induces vasospasm, which leads to neuroinflammation, oxidative stress and neuronal injury; and it is also considered a major cause of mortality and morbidity [7].
-Delayed neurologic deterioration from vasospasm remains the greatest cause of death and disability following SAH [8,9].
-Cerebral vasospasms occur in more than one-half of all patients with SAH, and it is recognized as the main cause of delayed cerebral ischemia after SAH [10–12].
-This condition normally advances between 4 and 14 days and most severe conditions are observed between 7 to 9 days after SAH [13]
+Subarachnoid hemorrhage (SAH) is a type of hemorrhagic stroke that involves bleeding in the subarachnoid space because of an aneurysmal rupture [1–3].
+This bleeding is a common complication that occurs after an aneurysm.
+[4–6].
+In addition, SAH induces vasospasm, which leads to neuroinflammation, oxidative stress, and neuronal injury; SAH is also considered a major cause of mortality and morbidity [7].
+Ongoing neurologic deterioration from vasospasm remains the greatest cause of death and disability after SAH [8,9].
+Cerebral vasospasms occur in more than one-half of all patients with SAH, and it is recognized as the main cause of delayed-presentation cerebral ischemia after SAH [10–12], which itself normally happens between 4 and 14 days after SAH.
+The most severe conditions of delayed-presentation cerebral ischemia are observed between 7 and 9 days after SAH [13]

-Carbon monoxide (CO) has a potential impact on pathophysiological conditions such as neuronal death, neuroinflammation, cell metabolism, neuromodulation and vasomodulation [14–16].
-CO is produced endogenously through the enzymes heme oxygenase (HO) through the breakdown of heme.
-It has been also concluded that most of the endogenously generated CO is HO-dependent [17,18].
+Carbon monoxide (CO) can potentially impact pathophysiological conditions such as neuronal death, neuroinflammation, cell metabolism, neuromodulation, and vasomodulation [14–16].
+CO is produced endogenously through the enzyme heme oxygenase (HO) as it breaks down heme.
+Studies have also concluded that most of the endogenously generated CO is HO dependent [17,18].
 Other evidence shows that CO in the body is also formed by photo-oxidation, lipid peroxidation, and xenobiotic metabolism [19].
-We and others have previously shown that that the constitutive HO2 and the inducible HO1 have a protective role in the brain in conditions in which the substrate remains within physiological levels [20].
-Furthermore, it has also been reported that HO-derived CO, CO-releasing molecules [21,22], and low concentrations of inhaled CO protect against various insults through activation of anti-inflammatory, anti-cell death, and vasodilatory effects [23,24].
-While under most scenarios the free heme substrate can be the limiting factor for the production of large amount of CO, we are here testing the hypothesis that exogenous CO might provide protection against SAH-induced vasospasm and neurobehavioral deficits.
-The levels examined are still within the safe levels and can be reached within the environment.
-We planned an observational study to examine the effect of CO inhalation, as compared to air delivered at the same flow rate, to describe the functional outcome of experimental SAH.
+We and others have previously shown that constitutive HO2 and inducible HO1 have a protective role in the brain when the substrate remains within physiological levels [20].
+Furthermore, studies have also reported that HO-derived CO, CO-releasing molecules [21,22], and low concentrations of inhaled CO protect against various insults through the activation of anti-inflammatory, anti-cell death, and vasodilatory effects [23,24].
+While in most scenarios, the free heme substrate can be the limiting factor for the production of large amounts of CO, our hypothesis is that exogenous CO might provide protection against SAH-induced vasospasm and neurobehavioral deficits.
+The levels we examined are still safe and can be reached within the environment.
+We performed an observational study to examine the effect of CO inhalation compared to air delivered at the same flow rate to describe the functional outcome of experimental SAH.

-We report here for the first time that CO is neuroprotective in an endoperforation model of SAH.
+We report for the first time that CO is neuroprotective in an endoperforation model of SAH.
 CO has beneficial effects on neurobehavioral function and vasospasm.
-This study will help us to investigate the neuroprotective mechanisms of CO in SAH and how CO, or CO-donors can be used as a potential therapeutic candidate for SAH treatment.
-Understanding of the etiopathology of SAH, i.e. delayed vasospasm, delayed cell death and delayed cerebral ischemia, it makes it a most appropriate target to clinically evaluate the potential of CO safe delivery to these patients.
+This study will help us to investigate the neuroprotective mechanisms of CO in SAH and how CO or CO-donors can be used as a potential therapeutic candidate for SAH treatment.
+When we can understand the etiopathology of SAH, i.e., delayed vasospasm, delayed cell death, and delayed cerebral ischemia, SAH then becomes an appropriate target to evaluate for the potential of CO as a treatment.

 2. Materials and Methods